justinlietz93/pAI_Lang/README.md

    - xAI performed the compression by encoding the full directives into a compact command sequence (the “Promethean” dialect).

 3. **Decoding & Validation**
-   - The compressed command sequence was decoded by xAI back into its original, expanded directives.
+   - The compressed command sequence was decoded by a completely new instance of xAI (Grok) back into its original, expanded directives.
    - Quality checks ensured semantic integrity and fidelity were maintained after the round-trip process.

 4. **Target Environment & Goals**